 Barbed fittings vs push-to-connect fittings

-I have seen an increasing number of people using push-to-connect fittings on the suction side of the fuel pump.
+We have recently added a line of push-to-connect fittings suitable for the suction side of the fuel pump.

 However I would like to bring some important cons to people's awareness and emphasize on technique.